NVIDIA/DALI/docs/advanced_topics.rst

 When you can precisely forecast the memory consumption during a DALI run, this functionality helps you fine tune the processing pipeline .
-One of the benefits is that the overhead of some reallocations can be saved.
+One of the benefits is that the overhead of some reallocations can be avoided.

 DALI uses intermediate buffers to pass data between operators in the processing graph.
-When the buffers cannot hold the data, the memory is increased but is never freed .
-However, sometimes, even this limited number of allocations might still affect DALI performance.
+The capacity of this buffers is increased to accommodate new data, but is never reduced.
+Sometimes, however, even this limited number of allocations might still affect DALI performance.
-If you know how much memory each operator buffer requires, you can add a hint to the presize buffers before the first run.
+If you know how much memory each operator buffer requires, you can add a hint to preallocate the buffers before the pipeline is first run.

 The following parameters are available: